Smart ways to get the most from this wonder product.

 While Manuka honey may have a positive effect on your health, there are a few potential side effects that may occur.

-From accompanying your morning porridge to adding it to salad dressing, there are plenty of different ways you can use Manuka honey – and don’t forget that it’s a great topical ingredient for your skin too!
+From accompanying your morning porridge to adding it to salad dressing, there are plenty of different ways you can use Manuka honey – and don’t forget that it’s a tremendous topical ingredient for your skin too!